Accessibility at Mass Audubon

 Sensory Friendly Days

 For people on the autism spectrum or with other sensory-sensitive needs, some environments can be overwhelming.
-On days we host Sensory Friendly Days, wildlife sanctuaries are closed to the general public or are expected to be relatively quiet.
-Find an upcoming Sensory Friendly Day near you.
+During Sensory Friendly Days, wildlife sanctuaries are closed to the general public or are expected to be relatively quiet, providing an ideal backdrop for sensory friendly activities for kids with autism and other sensory needs.

 Partners in Access to Nature